wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-probabilitystatistics-course-should-i-take">What probability/statistics course should I take?</h2>
- The answer here depends on the courses in computer science you wish to take and the other majors or minors you are completing at the university.
+<a id=88></a> The answer here depends on the courses in computer science you wish to take and the other majors or minors you are completing at the university.
 You also may want to consider CSE courses you are interested in taking in the future.
 You may want to look at their prerequisites to see if there are any specific prob/stats requirements.

 [ESE 328](https://courses.wustl.edu/CourseInfo.aspx?sch=E&dept=E60&crs=328) is our school's course in probability and statistics.
  It satisfies the requirements of the majority of our degrees, however Data Science degrees require [MA 3211](https://courses.wustl.edu/CourseInfo.aspx?sch=L&dept=L24&crs=3211) and [MA 43211](https://courses.wustl.edu/CourseInfo.aspx?sch=L&dept=L24&crs=4211).